-Analysis | Republicans place their faith in Trump not to do it again — again
+Analysis | The fraught bet Republicans are placing on Trump’s final days

 But given the precedent, Republicans are placing a very big bet that it won’t come to that.

-And in case it’s not evident how much they’re hoping it won’t, look at Sen. Lindsey Graham (R-S.C.).
+And in case it’s not evident how much they’re hoping it won’t, look at Sen. Lindsey O. Graham (R-S.C.).
 He told The Post’s Joshua Dawsey on Monday that he’s urging Trump to spend his final days in office building up his own legacy — apparently rather than doing … something else.

 Lindsey Graham spent four hours at the White House on Friday, trying to encourage the president to participate in events this week that focus on his policy agenda, he says.
 "It's one day at a time," he says.
 "We need to get through the next nine days and transition power."— Josh Dawsey (@jdawsey1) January 11, 2021